 - Modularity.
-Redundancy in the code is eliminated by creating special-purpose functions for any actions taken more than once.
+Redundancy in the code is eliminated by creating special-purpose functions for repeated actions.

 - Ease of modification.
-Data and program parameters necessary for all functions are passed as a single list object rather then lengthy, special-purpose lists for each function.
+Data and program parameters necessary for many functions are passed as a single list object rather then lengthy, special-purpose lists for each function.

 Functions in RTaxometrics

 There are only five functions in the package that users should access directly; all others are called, as needed, by higher-order functions.
 Below is a brief overview of these five functions, with sample commands you can try to see how they work.
-Full details, including the available options for each function, are provided in the reference manual and in Wang and Ruscio (2017; draft available below).
+Full details, including the available options for each function, are provided in the reference manual and in Wang and Ruscio (in press).